Seller Responsibility to Disclose Lead-Based Paint Hazards

 Selling a house or condo built before 1978?
 Here are your responsibilities to disclose lead-based paint and other sources of lead to prospective buyers.

-1. 1.
-Disclose lead-based paint and other lead hazards.
-You must give prospective buyers (before they sign a contract to buy your house) any known information and available reports you have on lead paint hazards on your property (interior and exterior, from lead-based paint on the living room windowsill to lead -contaminated soil in the backyard).
+1. Disclose lead-based paint and other lead hazards.
+You must give prospective buyers (before they sign a purchase contract for your house) any known information and available reports you have on lead paint hazards on your property, inside and out.
+This might include, for instance, lead-based paint (interior or exterior) or lead-contaminated soil (which can result from power-washing lead-based paint before repainting a house).
 The federal Department of Environmental Protection (EPA) has a form available for this purpose: Disclosure of Information on Lead-Based Paint and /or Lead Based Paint Hazards.
 The law does not require sellers to test or remove lead-based paint, but to disclose information they know about to prospective buyers.

-2. 2.
-Give buyers an EPA pamphlet on lead hazards.
+2. Give buyers an EPA pamphlet on lead hazards.
 Sellers must give buyers an EPA-prepared pamphlet, Protect Your Family From Lead in Your Home.
 This pamphlet includes information on the health effects of lead, and how to identify, reduce, or eliminate lead-based paint or other hazards.
-The buyer must acknowledge receipt of this pamphlet and information on lead-based paint hazards on the EPA disclosure form mentioned above.
+The buyer must acknowledge having received this pamphlet along with information on lead-based paint hazards on the EPA disclosure form mentioned above.
 The pamphlet is available in many different languages on the EPA website.
-Sellers must keep a signed acknowledgment of their disclosures for at least three years from the date of the sale
+Sellers must keep a signed acknowledgment of their disclosures for at least three years from the date of the sale.

-Penalties for Home Seller's Failure to Disclose Lead Hazards
+Penalties for a Real Estate Seller's Failure to Disclose Lead Hazards

-In addition to complying with federal lead-based paint disclosure rules, be sure you comply with your state's disclosure requirements (see the Nolo article Required Disclosures When Selling U.S. Real Estate).
+In addition to complying with federal lead-based paint disclosure rules, be sure you comply with your state's disclosure requirements (see Required Disclosures When Selling U.S. Real Estate).

 Many states have lead-based paint activities of interest to home buyers and sellers.
 To find yours, check the EPA website.
 The Centers for Disease Control and Prevention (CDC) also has useful information on state programs and legislation and more.

-The National Lead Information Center (NLIC) is a fine resource for information on lead hazards, prevention, and disclosures.
-You also get information here on certified lead inspectors.
+The National Lead Information Center (NLIC) is a fine resource for information on lead hazards, prevention, disclosures, and certified lead inspectors.

 Talk to a Lawyer